yasinertekin/moonx/README.md

 # Moonx

-Text Alchemy App is a mobile application developed with Flutter.
-This application uses Google ML Kit to identify text in images taken from the gallery or camera.
-Users can capture images or select images from their device's gallery, and the application then identifies the text in the image and presents it to the user.
-Recognised text can optionally be stored on the device using the Hive package.
+Moonx App is a mobile application developed with Flutter.
+This application provides daily horoscope, lunar tips, weather forecast, and meditation music for users.
+The application uses the Horoscope API, Lunar API, Weather API, and Audio Player package to fetch the data and play the music.

 ## Features

-- Text Recognition: This application uses Google ML Kit to identify text in images captured from the gallery or camera.
-- Image capture: Users can capture images directly from the app using the device's camera.
-- Image selection: Users can select images from their device's gallery to perform text recognition.
+- Daily Horoscope:The application uses the Horoscope API to fetch the daily horoscope for each zodiac sign.

+- Daily Lunar Tips: The application uses the Lunar API to fetch daily lunar tips.

-- Text Presentation: The application identifies the text within the selected image and presents it to the user for easy viewing.
+- Daily Weather: The application uses the Weather API to fetch the daily weather forecast for the user's location.

-- PDF output: Users can generate PDF output of the recognised text, providing a convenient way to store and share text information.
-- Image cropping: Users have the option to crop the selected image prior to text recognition, allowing for greater accuracy and customisation.
-- Text storage: Recognised text can optionally be stored on the device using the Hive package, allowing users to store and access recognised text for future use.
-- Simple interface: The application features a user-friendly interface, making it easy for users to perform text recognition tasks efficiently.
-- Impressive performance: Using Flutter and Google ML Kit, the application delivers impressive performance, ensuring a smooth and seamless text recognition experience.
+- Media Player: The application uses the Audio Player package to play meditation music.

 ## Built With